Arthur Amos Noyes Professor Emeritus

-Professor Lippard has trained 115 Ph.D. students and over 200 postdoctoral associates over the course of a career that has spanned more than five decades.
-Although he is no longer taking graduate students and was appointed Professor Emeritus on September 1, 2017, his lab continues research on platinum and other heavy metal anticancer drugs as well as zinc and NO metalloneurochemistry.
+Professor Lippard trained 115 Ph.D. students and over 200 postdoctoral associates over the course of a career that spanned more than five decades.
+Although he no longer takes graduate students and was appointed Arthur Amos Noyes Professor Emeritus on September 1, 2017, his lab continues research on platinum and other heavy metal anticancer drugs as well as zinc metalloneurochemistry.

 Recipient of the 2016 Welch Award in Chemistry

 Recipient of the 2015 Benjamin Franklin Medal in Chemistry

 42nd (2014) Annual James R. Killian Jr. Faculty Achievement Award Lecture

 To read an article about the lecture click HERE